maxio-com/stoplight-platform-developer-docs/docs/ecosystem/API-Code-Samples.md

 ### Ruby/Rails

 - [http://github.com/chargify/chargify_api_ares](http://github.com/chargify/chargify_api_ares): This is a community maintained gem that is managed by the Advanced Billing team.
 Contributions are welcome!
 It uses ActiveResource, works well with Rails, and is a good option for easy integration.
 - [http://github.com/pengwynn/chargify](http://github.com/pengwynn/chargify): This is an Advanced Billing gem that uses HTTParty.
 It was created by @pengwynn, who is one of our active beta testers.
-It has tests by using a Chargify “mock”.
+It has tests by using an Advanced Billing “mock”.
 - [http://github.com/jsmestad/chargify](http://github.com/jsmestad/chargify): This is an Advanced Billing gem by @jsmestad, another of our active users.

 ### Python/Django